Shiwaru/Shira-Highlight/README.md

 Todos Los Derechos Reservados<br>
 All Rights Reserved

-Copyright © Shiwaru - Shira-Highlight
+Copyright © Shiwaru - Shira Highlight

 > You're under no obligation to choose a license.
 However, without a license, the default copyright laws apply, meaning that you retain all rights to your source code and no one may reproduce, distribute, or create derivative works from your work.
 > https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository